natpombubpa-lab/natpombubpa-lab.github.io/_members/Pudit-Palasak.md

 ---

-Pudit Palasak is an undergraduate student in the Department of Microbiology, Chulalongkorn University.
+My name's Pudit Palasak people call me Parm,and Im a third year undergratduate student with interested in data science bioinformatics.
+I'm an undergraduate student in the Department of Microbiology, Chulalongkorn University.